induane/asinine-website/topics/articles/2019/editorial/article_35.rst

 Conclusion
 ----------
 What does this exactly have to do with Assange?
-He's being charged with agreeing to break a password to SPIRNet.
-The advantage of this is that it would have allowed impersonation of another user when accessing classified materials.
+He's being charged with agreeing to break a password to SPIRNet (Chelsea Manning is the former intelligence analyst with whom Assange is said to have engaged in said conspiracy).
+The advantage of this is that it would have allowed Manning to impersonate another user when accessing classified materials which would have made it more difficult to determine who stole the data.
-Chelsea Manning is the former intelligence analyst with whom Assange is said to have engaged in said conspiracy.

 In order to "crack" a password (which is shorthand for taking a hash value and determining what password was used to generate it) one would need the actual usernames and hash values.
 This being the crown jewels of the authentication system, a very very small select group of persons would have access to this data.
 No mere analyst would.
-An analyst would only have access to login to SPIRNet to access material related to their work.
-No doubt Chelsea Manning had access to classified materials but it would be absurd if she also had access to the entire authentication systems password hash storage.
+An analyst would only have access to login to SPIRNet to access material related to their work, and Chelsea Manning likely had access to classified materials but it would be absurd if she also had access to the entire authentication system's password-hash storage.

-Secondly, assuming that they somehow got ahold of this map of usernams to hash values, if they were properly salted and had multi-hash applied to them then even with all of the resources of Wikileaks at his disposal, Assange would have absolutely no chance of cracking said passwords.
+Secondly, assuming that Manning somehow got a hold of this map of usernames-hash values, if the system were properly salted and had multi-hash applied, then even with all of the resources of Wikileaks at his disposal, Assange would have absolutely no chance of cracking said passwords.

 When we hear about breaches of security with companies it's usually because they are using very bad security practices—either storing actual passwords instead of hash values or storing easily pre-computed hashes that aren't properly salted or multi-hashed.
-This happens but it's usually the work of novice computer professionals, NOT the high level experts tasked with securing classified intelligence material.
+This happens, but it's usually the work of novice computer professionals, NOT the high level experts tasked with securing classified intelligence material.
 If the security were that lax, state-level intelligence agencies from other countries would long ago have breeched our systems.

+If the accusations against Assange are true then SPIRNet is a woefully insecure system.
+If that's not the case then the charges against Assange must be fabricated.